 The average stress points per week aren’t high on this plan, but there are a lot of hard and fast efforts, so Zwifters taking it on will want to have a decent base of fitness already in the bank.
-This is a great plan to use in the run up to competition to hone top-end performance.
+This is a great plan to use in the run-up to competition to hone top-end performance.

 TT Tune Up: 5 to 8 weeks / 7 hours per week / 391 stress points per week (average)

-With six workouts a week, this plan requires a large commitment, but if you’re looking for a big boost to your top-end power then you’ll reap the rewards when you complete it.
+With six workouts a week, this plan requires a large commitment, but if you’re looking for a big boost to your top-end power you’ll reap the rewards when you complete it.

 Workouts on Zwift

-If you’ve already got a training plan from elsewhere or just don’t want to fully commit to one yet, then Zwift has a large catalogue of individual workouts to get you working hard and targeting specific areas of your fitness.
+If you’ve already got a training plan from elsewhere or just don’t want to commit fully to one yet, then Zwift has a large catalogue of individual workouts to get you working hard and targeting specific areas of your fitness.